dalynsw/bustake-site/docs/voice-language.md

      - ref: string value.
 Point to the name of the `ivr object`.
      - noInputCount: number value.
 This the loop times of the `ivr` When no input occurs.
      - noMatchCount: number value.
 This the loop times of the `ivr` When the input is not matching the options.
+     - finishOnKey: The dtmf key to terminate the inputs.
+The popular dtmf key is `#`
      - timeout: string value.
 The number of seconds to wait the inputs

 ```play_ivr